Origins & History of Full Body Sea Burial

 Chinese Traditions

-In China, Full-body burial at sea has been practiced since ancient times, particularly by the ruling class and military elites.
-The practice was known as “hai mu,” which means “burial at sea,” and involved placing the deceased in a coffin or wooden box and setting it adrift at sea.
-The deceased’s soul would then be carried away by the tides and find its way to the afterlife.
+Since ancient times, China has practiced full-body burials at sea, notably among the ruling class and military elite.They had the practice of encasing the body in a coffin or wooden box and allowing it to float aimlessly at sea.
+The deceased’s soul will then be carried away by the tides and enter the afterlife.

 Japanese Traditions